-This report provides information on the regulations and procedures for the importation of food and agricultural products to Singapore.
-The Agri-Food and Veterinary Authority, the national authority responsible for ensuring food safety and food regulations in the country.
+This report presents regulations and procedures for the importation of food and agricultural products to Singapore.
+The Agri-Food and Veterinary Authority (AVA) is the national authority responsible for ensuring food safety and food regulations in the country.
+AVA regularly reviews and updates Food Regulations.
 The report also includes contact information for government regulatory agencies and import specialists.
-AVA regularly reviews and updates the Food Regulation.
-It is highly recommended to check regulations regularly.
-Various updates have been made in this report, and they include changes on pesticide, additional labeling requirements for pre-packed foods, and special purposes food.
-For the detailed information on certificates to export to Singapore, please refer to the latest version of GAIN FAIRS Certificate Report 2016 (Singapore).
+Updates include key amendments to the Sale of Food Act and changes to such regulations as the use of additives; expanded use of existing additives and health claims and stricter requirements to protect public health.
+For detailed information on certificates to export to Singapore, please refer to the latest GAIN FAIRS Certificate Report 2017.